A blood sample taken from a vein in your arm

 What does the test result mean?

-Normal negative results indicate that you probably do not have a "true allergy", an IgE-mediated response to that specific allergen, but the results of allergen-specific IgE antibody tests must always be interpreted and used with caution on the advice of your doctor.
-Even if your IgE test is negative, there is still a small chance that you do have an allergy.
+Normal (negative) results indicate that you probably do not have a "true allergy", an IgE-mediated response to that specific allergen, but the results of allergen-specific IgE antibody tests must always be interpreted and used with caution and with the advice of your doctor.
+No test is perfect and, though a negative test means allergy to that substance is unlikely, it does not completely exclude allergy.

 Elevated results often indicate an allergy.
 However, not all patients with a positive specific IgE test will have an actual physical allergic reaction when exposed to that substance – the patient in this case is said to be “sensitised” rather than allergic to the substance.
 The amount of specific IgE present does not necessarily predict the severity of a reaction, although the higher the level the more likely the patient is to have a reaction of some sort to the allergen.
 Your clinical history and other allergy tests, done under close medical supervision, may be necessary to confirm an allergy diagnosis.